+Tree Preservation areas were previously approved, and no changes are proposed.
 Sec.
 406.12 (a)2 Tree protection standards requires that development plans be designed such that a minimum of 20 percent of the tree canopy shown on the most recent aerials of the property available at the time of the application is retained.
-However, there is also a provision that residential developments that is 90 percent of the maximum allowable residential density shall preserve 10 percent of the existing tree canopy.
+There is also a provision that residential developments that are 90 percent of the maximum allowable residential density shall preserve 10 percent of the existing tree canopy.
 The required minimum tree canopy retained shall incorporate each regulated tree and associated native vegetation within the area of the drip line in its original location.

-The maximum allowed density for this development is 238 units, and 90 percent is 214 units.
 With the proposed 223 units the development achieves 90 percent of the allowed density and therefore 10 percent of the existing tree canopy can be preserved per Sec.
 406.12(a)2.
 The Tree Preservation Plan (Sheet C150) demonstrates that 13.9 percent of the existing tree canopy will be preserved.